-- In the study presented in Table 2, a review and reanalysis of seven evaluations of cash transfer programmes in six countries with 46,000 adults, there is no systematic evidence that households receiving small, regular conditional cash transfer programmes change whether they work on household enterprises or outside the household (Banerjee et al., 2017). - Some studies find a small switch to within-household work for men in the Honduran PRAF (Galiani & McEwan, 2013), a switch from agricultural to non-agricultural work for the PAL programme in Mexico (Skoufias & di Maro, 2008), and reductions in wage labour with increases in self-employed activities in Malawi and Zambia (Covarrubias et al., 2012). - A review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries finds that receiving cash transfers leads to increases in non-farm enterprise in only two countries (Daidone et al., 2019a).
+- In the study presented in Table 2, a review and reanalysis of seven evaluations of cash transfer programmes in six countries with 46,000 adults, there is no systematic evidence that households receiving small, regular conditional cash transfer programmes change whether they work on household enterprises or outside the household (Banerjee et al., 2017). - Some studies find a small switch to within-household work for men in the Honduran PRAF (Galiani & McEwan, 2013), a switch from agricultural to non-agricultural work for the PAL program in Mexico (Skoufias & di Maro, 2008), and reductions in wage labour with increases in self-employed activities in Malawi and Zambia (Covarrubias et al., 2012). - A review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries finds that receiving cash transfers leads to increases in whether households run non-farm enterprises in only two countries (Daidone et al., 2019a).
 It had no effects in three countries and decreased enterprise ownership in two countries.

-In two of four further studies of government programmes in Kenya, Zambia, Mexico and Nicaragua, cash grants promoted household operation of non-farm enterprise (Bastagli et al., 2016).
+• In four further studies of government programmes in Kenya, Zambia, Mexico and Nicaragua, transfers increased whether households operated a non-farm enterprise in two of the four studies (Bastagli et al., 2016).